Skip to main content

 Regular and Advanced Standing (Part Time Only)

-• February 1 is the priority deadline.* Applications submitted by February 1 will be given preference for scholarships.
+• February 1 is the priority deadline.
+Applications submitted by February 1 will be eligible for scholarships through the School of Social Work.

-• April 15 is the standard deadline.* Applications submitted between February 2 and April 15 will be reviewed on a rolling basis.
+• April 15 is the final deadline.
+Applications submitted between February 2 and April 15 will be reviewed on a rolling basis.

 Please remember that all required materials must be received and processed by the deadline dates listed above.
 Keep in mind transcripts, references, and test scores often take longer than anticipated to arrive.